 Blog contents

-A hybrid cloud can also support different types of setups.
-Some organizations use a mix of on-premises servers and public cloud platforms.
-Others use private cloud, public cloud, and multiple cloud environments together.
-This is why hybrid cloud is often connected with terms like multicloud, distributed cloud, and cloud management.
+Hybrid cloud also comes in many forms.
+For example, some organizations run servers in their own data center and use public cloud services for other purposes.
+Others combine private cloud, public cloud and multiple cloud providers.
+This is why hybrid cloud is often associated with terms like multicloud, distributed cloud, and cloud management.

 Advantages of Hybrid Cloud